Perfect Baked Potato

-baked potato topped with butter, salt and pepper
+Four baked potatoes topped with butter, salt and pepper.

-You’ll need just 3 simple ingredients to make this baked potato recipe!
+You only need 3 ingredients to make the perfect baked potato:

-• Russet Potatoes: Russet potatoes make the best baked potatoes.
+• Russet Potatoes: I’ve found that russet potatoes make the best baked potatoes.
 Their skins crisp up nicely and the insides bake up soft and fluffy.
 You can use this recipe to make just one baked potato, or as many as a dozen or more if you’re feeding a crowd.

-• Olive Oil: Rubbing the skins with olive oil adds flavor and helps the potato skins to get crispy in the oven.
+• Olive Oil: I like to rub the potato skins with olive oil before baking.
+It adds flavor and helps the potato skins to get crispy in the oven.

-• Salt: A generous sprinkling of salt makes the potato skins exceptionally delicious.
+• Salt: I always sprinkle salt generously over the outsides of the potatoes before baking to give them lots of flavor.
 I recommend using flaked sea salt or coarse Kosher salt.

 How to Bake a Potato